13 min read

 • [ ] Explain why threads share heap but have separate stacks

-• [ ] Identify a race condition in code
+• [ ] Identify a race condition in code (like the counter example)

 • [ ] Know when to use multiprocessing vs threading in Python